 I do regret choosing to explore Kyoto on the weekend.
 I didn’t expect it to be bursting from the crowd.
-One could barely move through the throngs of people within a scenic location, with many sight-seekers pausing to snap pictures of a red torii gate or a red-leave tree, stopping the human traffic like a red light.
+One could barely move through the throngs of people within a scenic location, with many sight-seekers pausing to snap pictures of a torii gate or a temple framed with fiery red maple leaves, stopping the human traffic like a red light.
 Everything would halt at that moment, as the people at the very front witnessed the awkward poses struck by their fellow tourists, and people towards the back, left with nothing to do, raise their cameras or phones to capture an artistic shot of the scenery around them.
 I was, doubtless, one of those irritating tourists, but left very unsatisfied with most of my pictures dotted with human heads.

 Trying to capture a nice #ootd in Kyoto is near impossible with all the crowd.
-So I mostly played around with introducing the sights on my Instagram, and snacking along the touristy stalls down the streets.
+So I mostly played around with introducing the sights on Instastories, and snacking along the touristy stalls down the streets.

 My first stop was at Fushimi Inari Shrine (伏見稲荷大社, Fushimi Inari Taisha).

 Since there isn’t much to talk about the sights, I shall move on to the mouth-watering food in Osaka.
-First, a stroll down the fascinating shopping streets of Osaka.
+First, a stroll down the fascinating shotengai (shopping street) of Osaka.
 So vibrant and alive.

 And my first meal has got to be okonomiyaki.
+Okonomiyaki is a savoury pancake made with a selection of ingredients spanning from seafood to pork and topped with mayonnaise, okonomiyaki sauce, aonori (green nori flakes) and katsuobushi (bonito flakes).
 It is my favourite dish from Osaka.
 When I first tried it, I fell in love with it.
 That simple.
 And since then I have been craving for an authentic okonomiyaki.
 When I finally had to chance to sink my jaws into this inviting pancake loaded with cabbage and seafood, I felt sheer felicity and contentment.
 I was in okonomiyaki heaven.

 Next, another traditional Osaka delicacy.
 Kushikatsu. “kushi” means skewer, “katsu” is a method of deep-frying food by breadcrumbing them.
 It is said to originate from Shinsekai in Osaka.

 Finally, another traditional dish from Osaka.
-Takoyaki.
+Takoyaki, a fabulous ball-shaped snack made with batter and typically filled with tako (diced octopus).
 Who hasn’t heard of it?
 But I never knew that it originated from Osaka.
 It was invented by a street vendor in Osaka in 1935, and since then its popularity has spread across the world.